 The error message that displays is

-This happened to a client of mine recently and luckily I found this line of VBA code in the comments on the following article.
+This happened to a client of mine recently and luckily I found a line of VBA code in the comments on an online article.

 It only works with Excel 2016.
 The line of code is